 What's changing next for Southampton landlords

-- Renters' Rights Act 2025: Section 21 no-fault evictions abolished, periodic tenancies as standard.
+• Renters' Rights Act 2025 (commencement 1 May 2026 per SI 2026/421): Section 21 no-fault evictions abolished, periodic tenancies as standard.
 Affects voids planning and refinancing timing.

 Next steps

-If you would like a written second opinion on your current set-up, send us your last self assessment and current portfolio summary using the form below.
-Initial calls are free and we will tell you honestly whether specialist input is worth the fee in your specific case.
+If you want a written second opinion on your current set-up, send us your last self assessment and a summary of your portfolio using the form below.
+Your initial call is free, and we will tell you honestly whether specialist input is worth the fee in your specific case.